NBPub/RecipeBook/README.md

 ## Overview

-I created this to access recipes from [Nextcloud Cookbook](https://apps.nextcloud.com/apps/cookbook) and easily view them on Kindle's web browser.
+I created this to access recipes from [Nextcloud Cookbook](https://apps.nextcloud.com/apps/cookbook) and easily view them on Kindle's web browser whilst cooking.
 The view is designed for such screens, and is not as nice as the actual app.
 Therefore, accessing your Nextcloud website with a mobile device or tablet would just as effectively provide kitchen access to Cookbook.
 Note that the web application is very basic and should not be run on untrusted networks.

 The machine running the app should have access to the Nextcloud user data (directly or via network share).
 The data is supplied to the container using volume binding.
 See [LinuxServer.io](https://docs.linuxserver.io/) and [Docker](https://docs.docker.com/) for more information on Docker containers.